unytics/bigfunctions/bigfunctions/README.md

 # Catalog of public BigFunctions

-> You can now perform any task with SQL thanks to functions which enrich BigQuery.
+> You can perform any task with SQL with advanced functions.